andycroll/andycroll.com/_posts/2019/2019-05-19-dont-email-from-activerecord-callbacks.md

 ## Why?

-This boils down, for me, to clarity and preventing unintended side effects.
+This is all about clarity and preventing unintended side effects.

 Invariably at some point you’ll need to create a comment without emailing the author; perhaps in the `rails console` or in another action.
 You probably don’t want to send email in those cases.
 You _can_ use methods that [skip callbacks](https://guides.rubyonrails.org/active_record_callbacks.html#skipping-callbacks), but then you’re into a whole new world of complexity.